transcom/mymove-docs/docs/backend/guides/service-objects.md

 :::caution Stuttering
 You might notice that there's a lot of redundancy in this naming scheme.
 This is commonly referred to as **"stuttering"** and is considered an anti-pattern in most languages and frameworks.

-We may at some point try to move away from this convention, but it is preferrable to be consistent with our less-than-ideal naming scheme for now.
+We may at some point try to move away from this convention, but it is preferable to be consistent with our less-than-ideal naming scheme for now.
 :::

 ### Creating the struct